W-PTWD-April-2024-Liftoff/the-bugfest-club/openai-server/README.md

 - Add payment information (required for access, can set small limit and require approval to add more)
 - Get API key and save somewhere secure - OpenAI only shows it one time
 - Replace the API key in server.js
+- SOMETIMES OpenAI requires a project name.
+Go to settings -> General -> Project.
+There you will find the project name.
+It will start with pr.
+It will not change even if you change your API key.
+Store with API Key and update at the same time.
 - ** BEFORE PUSHING TO GITHUB MAKE SURE TO ERASE KEY AND ADD BACK 'YOUR-API-KEY-HHERE' **

 4. Running the Express Server